-The amendments are effective for annual reporting periods beginning on or after 1 January 2023.
-Earlier application is permitted.
+A seller-lessee applies the amendment retrospectively in accordance with IAS 8 to sale and leaseback transactions entered into after the date of initial application, being the beginning of the annual reporting period in which an entity first applied IFRS 16.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2024, with earlier application permitted.
 The amendments have not yet been endorsed by the EU.
-The Group will analyse and assess the impact of the new amendments on its financial position or performance.
+The Group will analyze and assess the impact of the new amendments on its financial position or performance.